helloworld942/OfflineLLMTranslate/README.md

 # OfflineLLMTranslate
-Leverage Large Language Models to do machine translation tasks.
+Leverage Large Language Models to do machine translation tasks on premise